 Faraaz Shah, MD

-Dr. Shah is an Assistant Professor of Medicine in the Division of Pulmonary, Allergy, and Critical Care Medicine at the University of Pittsburgh and joined VAPHS in 2016 after completing both his residency and fellowship at UPMC.
-He rounds regularly in the medical and surgical intensive care units at the University Drive campus while also conducting clinical and translational studies in sepsis with specific interests in nutrition and metabolism, cognitive function, and precision medicine approaches.
+Dr. Shah rounds regularly in the medical and surgical intensive care units at the University Drive campus of the VA Pittsburgh while also conducting clinical and translational studies in sepsis with specific interests in nutrition and metabolism, cognitive function, and precision medicine approaches.
 Dr. Shah is funded on a K23 award and is a coinvestigator on several NIH-funded studies.
 He has served as the PI for the Convalescent Plasma and ACTIV-2 studies for COVID at VAPHS and has been a coinvestigator for numerous sepsis, ARDS, and COVID-19 clinical trials.

 What are the 3 most important questions that define your research program?